 Responsible tourism or ecotourism are trends in tourism which happen to be an answer against mass tourism, behaviors which are harmful for nature, wildlife and people.
 Ecotourism cares about the future of our planet but also respects the culture and heritage from the past.

 A few years ago, living in a village in Poland, I wasn’t much aware of human impact on the environment.
-I also had no idea what is responsible tourism or ecotourism.
+I also had no idea what is responsible travel or ecotourism.
 When I traveled to Asia and saw the river in India, trash in the Philippines or Indonesia, I was shocked.
 Middle East and North Africa weren’t much better.
 Seeing trashy beaches in Syria, destroyed heritage in Algeria or coral reefs vanished by bombing in Malaysia, were heart-breaking.
 Not to mention the rainforest of Borneo which is almost completely vanished due to palm oil plantations and the wildlife diversity decreases every single day.

 This kind of experiences stay in the memory forever, and make me think twice about the little choices I take during my trip.
 Not everyone is aware about the extreme amount of the air pollution leaves every plane or where our waste is ending up?
 Are you aware?
 I wasn’t.
 It was the journey which opened my eyes, and changed the way I travel.
 At first I felt powerless as I cannot stop deforestation of Borneo or clean the ocean trash.
 But crying will not change anything.
 I got motivated, to take an action.